First patient with rare skin disorder receives Clinuvel drug

 They have a very short life expectancy, with an average lifespan in the 30s.
 An estimated one in 450,000 individuals in Europe suffer from the genetic disease.

-Clinuvel said the first patient would be observed by an expert clinician for safety, and then the study will progress to a phase 2a trial in six XP-C patients and 10 healthy volunteers.
+Clinuvel said the first patient would be observed by an expert clinician for safety, and if no adverse effects are observed then the drug would be tested on six XP-C patients and 10 healthy volunteers.

 “We seek to provide meaningful benefit to XP patients, and these results will serve a wider population of fair-skinned individuals at risk of developing skin cancers,” Clinuvel clinical operations manager Dr Pilar Bilbao said.